kobutaeva/kobutaeva.github.io/index.md

 ## Research Interests

 <p style="font-size: 1.1em; line-height: 1.6; margin-bottom: 2em;">
-  I am an applied microeconomist specializing in labor and public economics.
+  I am an applied microeconomist specializing in labor and public economics.<br>
   My research interests include inequality, intergenerational mobility, and social heterogeneity, with a regional focus on Russia, China, and the United States.
 </p>